Param-Harrison/ebook-writer/books/know-the-why.md

 Secrets management is essential for production.
 Use it to protect sensitive data.

+### Why do you need password hashing and salting?

+You stored passwords.
+Users could log in.
+Everything worked.

+But then the database was compromised.
+Passwords were exposed.
+They were stored in plain text.
+Anyone could read them.

+That's when you realized: you need password hashing and salting.

+**Password hashing** converts passwords to hashes.
+You store hashes, not passwords.
+Hashes can't be reversed.

+**Salting** adds random data before hashing.
+It prevents rainbow table attacks.
+It makes hashes unique.

+Think of it like a one-way lock.

+Without hashing, passwords are stored in plain text.
+Anyone can read them.

+With hashing, passwords are hashed.
+They can't be read.

+In your backend, password security includes:

+**Hashing:**
+- **One-way function** — can't reverse hash to password
+- **Deterministic** — same input = same hash
+- **Fast** — but not too fast (prevent brute force)
+- **Algorithms** — bcrypt, Argon2, scrypt

+**Salting:**
+- **Random salt** — unique random value per password
+- **Prevents rainbow tables** — can't use precomputed hashes
+- **Unique hashes** — same password = different hashes
+- **Storage** — store salt with hash

+Password hashing process:
+1. **Generate salt** — create random salt
+2. **Combine** — combine password + salt
+3. **Hash** — hash the combination
+4. **Store** — store hash + salt

+Verification process:
+1. **Get salt** — retrieve salt from database
+2. **Combine** — combine input password + salt
+3. **Hash** — hash the combination
+4. **Compare** — compare with stored hash

+Best practices:
+- **Use bcrypt/Argon2** — strong hashing algorithms
+- **Always salt** — never hash without salt
+- **Unique salts** — different salt per password
+- **Never store plain text** — always hash passwords

+Without hashing, passwords are exposed.
+Security is compromised.

+With hashing, passwords are protected.
+Security is maintained.

+Password hashing is essential.
+Never store plain text passwords.

+### Why do you need data encryption at rest and in transit?

+You stored data.
+You transmitted data.
+Everything seemed secure.

+But then you wondered: is data encrypted when stored?
+Is it encrypted when transmitted?
+What if someone steals the database?
+What if someone intercepts network traffic?

+That's when you realized: you need encryption at rest and in transit.

+**Encryption at rest** encrypts data when stored.
+Even if someone steals the database, they can't read the data.
+They need the encryption key.

+**Encryption in transit** encrypts data when transmitted.
+Even if someone intercepts network traffic, they can't read the data.
+They see encrypted gibberish.

+Think of it like a safe and a secure courier.

+Encryption at rest is like a safe.
+Data is locked in storage.
+Even if stolen, it's protected.

+Encryption in transit is like a secure courier.
+Data is locked during transport.
+Even if intercepted, it's protected.

+In your backend:

+**Encryption at rest:**
+- **Database encryption** — encrypt database files
+- **File encryption** — encrypt files on disk
+- **Key management** — secure encryption keys
+- **Transparent encryption** — automatic encryption/decryption

+**Encryption in transit:**
+- **HTTPS/TLS** — encrypt HTTP traffic
+- **Database connections** — encrypt database connections
+- **API calls** — encrypt API traffic
+- **Certificate management** — manage SSL/TLS certificates

+Encryption methods:
+- **Symmetric encryption** — same key for encrypt/decrypt (AES)
+- **Asymmetric encryption** — public/private keys (RSA)
+- **TLS/SSL** — standard for encryption in transit

+Benefits:
+- **Data protection** — data is unreadable without keys
+- **Compliance** — required for many regulations (GDPR, HIPAA)
+- **Trust** — users trust encrypted systems
+- **Security** — protects against data breaches

+Without encryption, data is readable.
+If stolen, it's exposed.
+If intercepted, it's visible.

+With encryption, data is protected.
+If stolen, it's unreadable.
+If intercepted, it's encrypted.

+Encryption is essential for sensitive data.
+Use it at rest and in transit.

 ### Why do you need testing strategies?

 The code was working.
 Features were shipping.
 Users were happy.